waiwera/waiwera/doc/user/setup_time.rst

 Waiwera contains a module for solving ordinary differential equations of this form, using different numerical time-stepping methods.
 These solve for the solution :math:`\mathbf{Y}^n` at a sequence of discretised times :math:`t^n`.
 At the :math:`n^{th}` time step the new solution :math:`\mathbf{Y}^{n+1}` at time :math:`t^{n+1} = t^n + \Delta t^n` (where :math:`\Delta t^n` is the current time step size) is computed from :math:`\mathbf{Y}^n` (and possibly other previous solutions) by solving a set of non-linear equations, which depend on the time-stepping method being used.

 At present, only a few relatively simple time-stepping methods are included.
-Particularly for geothermal flow models, the complex and highly non-linear nature of the equations being solved mean that the methods used need to be very stable.
+Particularly for geothermal flow models, the complex and highly non-linear nature of the equations being solved mean that the time-stepping methods need to be very stable.

 The time-stepping method is specified via the **"method"** value in the "time.step" object.
 This is a simple string value which defaults to "beuler", selecting the :ref:`backwards_euler` method.